1. Terms and Conditions of Agreement Relating to the Offer

 5.2.2 Distance Learning Hubs (for distance learning students).

-You can choose, but do not have, to use the cancellation form when providing us with your written notice of cancellation.
+You can choose, but do not have, to use the cancellation form (PDF, 77kb) when providing us with your written notice of cancellation.

 5.3 The University will reimburse any course fees paid by you or a third party on your behalf as soon as reasonably possible and in any event within 14 days of you starting the course.
 The University will make the reimbursement using the same means of payment used for the initial transaction, unless you or the third party have expressly agreed otherwise; in any event, you will not incur any fees as a result of the reimbursement.

-5.4 Further information on cancellation rights and terms, including withdrawing from the Course after the Start Date Cancellation Period, are set out in Senate Regulation 3.
+5.4 Further information on cancellation rights and terms, including withdrawing from the Course after the Start Date Cancellation Period, are set out in Senate Regulation 3 (PDF, 230kb).

 6.1 The University endeavours to ensure that the content of its prospectus, programme specification, website content and all other materials are complete and accurate.
 On occasion it may be necessary to make some alterations to particular aspects of a course or module.